-Release Sync
+Sync

-The release-triggered update that keeps a Specsight spec in sync with the codebase.
-Fires automatically every time code lands on the tracked branch.
+The release-triggered update to a Specsight spec.
+Fires automatically every time code lands on the tracked branch, touching only the scenarios that release changed.

 When a Project is connected, Specsight watches the branch you nominate (often `main` or a release branch).
-Every time a release lands on that branch, a Release Sync fires: only the changed files are sent for analysis, and only the affected scenarios are updated.
+Every time a release lands on that branch, a Sync fires: only the changed files are sent for analysis, and only the affected scenarios are updated.
 Unchanged scenarios are left alone.

-Once a Scenario has been edited by a Member, future syncs do not overwrite the manual change.
+Once a Scenario has been edited by a Member, future Syncs do not overwrite the manual change.
 If the underlying code conflicts with the manual edit, the Scenario is flagged for review instead.
 The team always owns the final word.

 Related terms

-- OPERATION
+- OPERATIONS

 Full Analysis

 The initial scan of an entire codebase that produces the first version of a Specsight spec.
-From then on, only Release Syncs are needed.
+From then on, only Syncs are needed.

 - CONCEPT